 About the garden

 Picton Castle Trust

-The winter garden is a relatively new addition, and features stunning fiery red and orange dogwood.
+The winter garden is a relatively new addition and features stunning fiery red and orange dogwood.
 To the west of the castle are the avenues, dominated by two giant redwoods (Sequoiadendron giganteum) and two 300-year-old oaks.
 Rarities include the world's largest Rhododendron 'Old Port', Cryptomeria japonica 'Elegans Compacta' (a conifer like a miniature forest) and a fine Metasequoia glyptostroboides (presumed extinct until rediscovered in China in 1941).

 Other features include the jungle garden, the majestic dew pond and the fernery.

-Also not to be missed is the new walled garden heritage centre, with its glasshouse and medicinal herb collection.
-A full day can be spent, ambling through the various areas of the gardens and enjoying the peaceful serenity that Picton has to offer.
+There is also the new Walled Garden Heritage Centre, with its glasshouse and medicinal herb collection.
+A full day can be spent, ambling through the various areas of the gardens and enjoying the peaceful serenity and year-round interest that Picton has to offer.